Furkan Korkmaz

-Furkan Korkmaz (born 24 July 1997) is a Turkish professional basketball player for Tofaş of the Basketbol Süper Ligi (BSL).
+Furkan Korkmaz (born 24 July 1997) is a Turkish professional basketball player for Beşiktaş of the Turkish Basketbol Süper Ligi (BSL) and the EuroLeague.
 He was born and raised in Istanbul, and was selected 26th in the 2016 NBA draft by the Philadelphia 76ers.
 Korkmaz is tall and plays the shooting guard and small forward positions.

 Early years

 Korkmaz was born in Bakırköy, Istanbul.
 He started playing basketball with the school team when he was nine.
 In 2012, he moved to Anadolu Efes, from Efes' junior team, Yeşilyurt Spor Kulübü, for $250,000, at the age of 15.

 Professional career

 Anadolu Efes (2013–2017)

 In his first year in the Efes club infrastructure, Korkmaz played for the junior and youth teams of Efes.
 He was loaned for the 2013–14 season to the Turkish 2nd-tier-level TB2L team Pertevniyal, which was at the time the farm club of Anadolu Efes.
 In the summer of 2014, Korkmaz moved to the senior men's Anadolu Efes first team.
 His contract with Efes included a $2 million buyout clause for the NBA.

 On June 13, 2016, Korkmaz was one of 13 different international underclassmen to enter the 2016 NBA draft.
 He was selected 26th in the first round, by the Philadelphia 76ers.
 After being drafted, Korkmaz decided to return to Anadolu Efes for at least another season.